lmtoan/dt512-uw/data-512-final-project/docs/project_plan.md

 ### Limitations & Biases

 As stated in the dataset headers, the NYPD shooting incident data "is manually extracted every quarter and reviewed by the Office of Management Analysis and Planning before being posted on the NYPD website".
 Such scrutiny might result in excessive filtering of shooting incidents or metadata related to such incidents.
-(Exclusion of non-injured shootings does not appropriately cover the extent of police state)
+Below is a quote from the data footnote that indicates the exclusion of non-injured police shootings.
+Omitting the non-injured shootings or gunpoint threats might under-estimate the impacts of NYPD historic patterns of excessive policing minorities.

 > Only valid shooting incidents resulting in an injured victim are included in this release.
 Shooting incidents not resulting in an injured victim are classified according to the appropriate offense according to NYS Penal Law.

 There is no description of data de-identification process to protect individuals' privacies.
-Below is a one-line instruction quoted from the data footnote.
+Below is a one-line instruction quoted from the data footnote, which should have been a standardized process given GDPR regulations.

 > Any attempt to match the approximate location of the incident to an exact address or link to other datasets is not recommended.

-The authoring agencies state that the "data can be used by the public to explore the nature of shooting/criminal activity".
+The authoring agencies state that the *"data can be used by the public to explore the nature of shooting/criminal activity"*.
 Such description explicitly links police shootings with criminal activities.
 Because of such implicit biases, the datasets might not account for wrongful police shootings and other verbal and physical threats against minorities and communities at harm.

 ### Schema